What Is a Quantity Surveyor: What Do They Do and How Can They Help You? (2024 Guide)

 Tuan Duong

-However, while Quantity Surveyors play an important role in the successful delivery of construction projects, that’s not all they do.
+However, while Quantity Surveyors play an important role in successfully delivering construction projects, that’s not all they do.
 For example, a Quantity Surveyor is incredibly valuable for boosting your investment property tax deductions.

 So, to help you understand the benefits of engaging the services of a Quantity Surveyor, we’ve put together this article to explain everything you need to know about how they can help you take full advantage of depreciation deductions for your investment property and provide a full range of construction cost estimating for various building projects.